Our guide to Neighbors Southwest, a beautifully developed residential neighborhood at the far southwestern tip of Beaverton.

 The neighborhood features a diagonal mesh of interconnected, heavily treed parks, trails, and ponds, making it imminently walkable and a favorite respite for nature lovers.
 In keeping with the nature spirit, most of the residential streets are named after birds.
 Who wouldn’t love to live on Snowy Owl Lane?

 A series of residential cul-de-sacs provide community, privacy, safety, and noise abatement.

-Most Beaverton homes don’t fit easily into an historical architectural style.
-Perhaps with a perspective of another 100 years, they might be labelled Suburban Traditional.
+Most Beaverton homes don’t fit easily into a historical architectural style.
+Perhaps with a perspective of another 100 years, they might be labeled Suburban Traditional.

 Related: All Homes for Sale in Beaverton

 But planned communities have distinct advantages.
 In Neighbors Southwest, you’ll see clusters of harmonious residences, designed for a variety of lifestyles and budgets (single family, townhouse, condominium, apartment) with parks, greenways, homeowners associations, and proximity to major services, schools, churches, shopping, and recreational facilities.